GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 with the option **-Q** (Figure [fig:example:sub:`1`\ 7]):

 We also plot a color legend on top of the land.
-So here we basically have three layers of “paint” stacked on top of each other: the underlaying geoid map, the land mask, and finally the color legend.
+So here we basically have three layers of "paint" stacked on top of each other: the underlaying geoid map, the land mask, and finally the color legend.
 This legend makes clear how `grd2cpt <grd2cpt.html>`_ distributed the colors over the range: they are not of equal length put